 I’ve done trapping and hunting for basically my whole life.
 Country boy style, I was trapping and hunting as a hobby, and after doing that when I got a bit older I thought, “Hey, what could be better than doing this for a living?”
 So at that point, I ended up getting a job at City Wide as a wildlife specialist, which I’ve been doing now for 4 years.
 I have a 2 and 4 yr old so I hunt and trap less in my free time than I used to, but lately I’ve had a little time to get back into it again.

 - Tell me a little bit about what it’s like being a wildlife specialist.
 What does your average day look like?

 Every day is different, even if I’m dealing with the same animal species.
 For example, yes all raccoons have some similar characteristics, but every animal is very different from the next.
-As far as the technical process behind our wildlife process, it has 3 main components: threat assessment, exclusion, and the actual trapping.
+As far as the technical process behind our wildlife removal process, it has 3 main components: threat assessment, exclusion, and the actual trapping.
 So on my average day I’m doing one – if not all of those things at various times.